isc-projects/kea/doc/sphinx/kea-messages.rst

     obtaining schema version information

 Logged at debug log level 50.
-A debug message issued when the server is about to obtain schema version information from the MySQL database.
+This debug message is issued when the server is about to obtain schema version information from the MySQL database.

 LEGAL_LOG_MYSQL_INSERT_LOG